 - 97. Voting by proxy shall not be permitted. - 98.
 The non-receipt of a ballot paper by any financial member shall not necessarily invalidate any election. - 99.
-The Returning Officer shall declare elected the candidates entitled to election.
-In the case of the four-yearly elections of members of the Executive and Central Council the declaration shall be made when the Returning Officer has ascertained which candidates are entitled to be elected to all of these offices.
-Upon the declaration of the result, the Returning Officer shall forward a statement of the result to the General Secretary and each candidate.
-The candidates elected shall take office seven days after the declaration of the ballot. - 100.
+The Returning Officer shall declare candidates elected only once they have ascertained which candidates are entitled to be elected to all offices included in the election.
+Upon the declaration of the result of the election, the Returning Officer shall forward a statement of the result to the General Secretary and each candidate.
+The candidates elected shall take office seven days after the declaration of the election. - 100.
 Within 28 days after the closing of the ballot, the Returning Officer shall report to Central Council the names of the elected candidates, together with the particulars of the numbers of votes polled by all candidates and any other matters which the Returning Officer considers should be reported.
 The report shall be published in the journal of the Association.